-- Prerequisite: Admission into the Nursing program, NURS-2355, and HUMN-1700 or PHIL-2100 with grade C or better, and NURS-2365. - Corequisite: NURS-2445, NURS-2465 (replaces but does not equate to NURS-2820) This theory course focuses on planning safe, culturally-diverse, patient-centered nursing care for patients experiencing oncologic, neurologic, and musculoskeletal system problems.
+- Prerequisite: Admission into the Nursing program, NURS-2356 with grade C or better, NURS-2375, and HUMN-1700 or PHIL-2100 with grade C or better. - Corequisite: NURS-2445, NURS-2465 (replaces but does not equate to NURS-2820) This theory course focuses on planning safe, culturally-diverse, patient-centered nursing care for patients experiencing oncologic, neurologic, and musculoskeletal system problems.
 It emphasizes using evidence-based practice and quality improvement initiatives to develop critical thinking skills in caring for patients and their families.
 (3 contact hrs per week for 8 wks).
 Center Campus.

-NURS-2465-Integration of Nursing Practice Clinical-3.00 credit hours
+NURS-2465 - Integration of Nursing Practice Clinical - 3.00 credit hours

-- Prerequisite: Admission into the Nursing program, NURS-2355, and HUMN-1700 or PHIL-2100 with grade C or better, and NURS-2365. - Corequisite: NURS-2445, NURS-2455 (replaces but does not equate to NURS-2830) This patient-centered clinical course helps students develop skills in providing and managing nursing care of diverse adult patients.
+- Prerequisite: Admission into the Nursing program, NURS-2356, and HUMN-1700 or PHIL-2100 with grade C or better and NURS-2375. - Corequisite: NURS-2445, NURS-2455 (replaces but does not equate to NURS-2830) This patient-centered clinical course helps students develop skills in providing and managing nursing care of diverse adult patients.
 Utilizing the framework of the nursing process, students will practice critical thinking, communication skills, application of technology, and professional responsibility while safely caring for patients with lifespan changes.
 Major emphasis will be on nursing care management and delegation of care to a group of patients with neurological, musculoskeletal, and oncology problems.
 This course is graded on a pass/fail basis.
 Students are required to pass this course to progress in the program.
 (18 contact hrs per week for 8 wks) Center Campus.

-OTAS-Occupational Therapy Assistant
+OTAS - Occupational Therapy Assistant

-OTAS-1010-Activity Media & Task Analysis-1.50 credit hours
+OTAS-1010 - Activity Media & Task Analysis - 1.50 credit hours

-- Prerequisite: Admission into Occupational Therapy Assistant program - Corequisite: OTAS-1020, OTAS-1110, OTAS-1210, OTAS-1220, OTAS-1310 (formerly OTA 101) This course is designed as an introduction to media analysis.
-Various crafts, leisure activities, and daily tasks are utilized for beginning therapeutic application.
-The course includes emphasis on grading and adaptating various media and introduces the Occupational Therapy Practice Framework.
-Age appropriateness, disability, and appreciation of multicultural factors are emphasized.
-(3 contact hrs) Center Campus.
+- Prerequisite: Admission into Occupational Therapy Assistant Program and HHSC-1030, PHIL-2100, ENGL-1180 or ENGL-1210, BIOL-2710 and PSYC-1010 all with grade C or better - Corequisite: OTAS-1012, OTAS-1110, OTAS-1210, OTAS-1230, OTAS-1235 This course is designed as an introduction to activity and task analysis.
+Various media activities, including crafts and daily tasks are explored for beginning therapeutic application.
+The course introduces the Occupational Therapy Process and its application as well as the concepts of grading and adapting.
+Therapeutic activity selection will be emphasized with consideration of the client's performance skills, patterns, client factors, activity demands, contexts and environment and their impact to occupation based performance.
+(3 contact hrs) Center Campus

-OTAS-1020-Medical Language-1.50 credit hours
+OTAS-1012 - Medical & Professional Language in Occupational Therapy Practice - Lecture - 2.00 credit hours